 A fog of horror and disbelief hangs low over the city of Hesston as her stunned residents wonder: “What happened to the stripes of Cedric Ford?”
 Did he suffer a psychotic break?
 Was it a violent outburst of anger?
 Was this a sudden emotional explosion or has his fuse been smoldering for weeks?

-It’s too early to have the answers to all of these questions, but it’s never too late to pray.
+It’s too early to have the answers to all of these questions, however, it’s never too late to pray.
 I hope you will join me in praying for the employees of Excel, the citizens of Hesston, the first responders, and everyone who has been touched by this tragic event.